asppsa/blake-test/README.md

 A test for this should include setting up the 100 lessons with parts, and ensuring that the student can advance all the way to the end.

-It would be noted here that in the real world a method like this should probably be moved into a separate class/module (e.g. using [dry-monads][dry-monads]), because in a real-world app, storing this kind of logic in the model results in "fat models", but there is no risk of a fat model in this case.
+It would be noted here that in the real world a method like this could be moved into a separate class/module (e.g. using [dry-monads][dry-monads]), because in a real-world app, storing this kind of logic in the model can result in "fat models", but that there is no risk of a fat model in this case.

 ### Part 4